mavjav-edu/pcc_2e/chapter_07/tiy-ch07.md

+---
+layout: default
-# User Input And While Loops
+title:  User Input And While Loops
+nav_exclude: true
+---

 Most programs are written to solve an end user’s problem.
 To do so, you usually need to get some information from the user.
 For a simple